 A year later I have 6,800 unique viewers and 15,000 page views/month.
 I mean I’m not Perez Hilton or anything BUT it’s been a pretty good start.
 People are asking questions, sharing + making recommendations to This Organic Girl and my hobby has turned into not only a passion but a part-time job.

 A few people have asked if I have any words of advice to share for people starting a blog.
 And I DO!
-Looking back at the past year, I found 5 things to really help propel my blog forward plus gain and retain readership.
+Looking back at the past year, I found 5 things that really helped propel my blog forward.

 1. Fight Inside Your Weight Class

-I love, love, love working with brands, collaborating and discovering new products and services.
-When I first started out, I would approach big brands that I love like Planet Box (the king of nontoxic lunch boxes) or Vitamix (I legit sent an email to Vitamix – haha!) and I wouldn’t hear back.
+I love, love, love collaborating with brands and discovering new products and services.
+When I first started out, I would approach big brands that I love like Planet Box (the king of nontoxic lunch boxes) or Vitamix (I legit sent an email to Vitamix in like month 2 – haha!) and I wouldn’t hear back.
 It wasn’t until I started approaching smaller, just emerging bands that I found success.
 Why?
 Because this relationship is mutually beneficial.

 New blogs working with new brands works for several reasons.
 Companies who are just getting off the ground want to get their name out there but don’t have a lot to spend on product promotion.
 And new blogs are often looking for fresh and original content and are willing to try products for free.
 Collaborating also benefits blogs because brands will share your content and pictures on their platforms.
 Cross-promotion is a great way to get your name out there.
 But above all you serve your audience because they get to discover new brands with you.
-So start small and it’s a win, win, win.
+So start small and reap the benefits of this win win.

 2. Say YES and say NO